ivombi/NY-Taxi-Forecast/README.md

 <img  src="./Pics/taxi.jpg" alt="drawing" height = 200 width="400"/>

 ## Project Objective
-This project is a follow-up project from [NY Big Data Analytic Project](https://github.com/MSBGDA/INFO-H-600-Project-Group-AH.git) which we used the the final output dataset to build an interactive time seriesforecast for trip distance and trip amount for taxis.
+This project is a follow-up project from [NY Big Data Analytic Project](https://github.com/MSBGDA/INFO-H-600-Project-Group-AH.git) which we used the the final output dataset to build an interactive time series forecast for trip distance and trip amount for taxis.
 ## Repository Content
-The [forecast notebook](https://github.com/ivombi/NY-Taxi-Forecast/blob/main/forecast.ipynb) contains the code to replicate the project
+The [forecast notebook](https://github.com/ivombi/NY-Taxi-Forecast/blob/main/forecast.ipynb) contains the code to replicate the project.

 ## Highlight of Resutls

 <img  src="./Pics/sample.PNG" alt="drawing" height = 400 width="600"/>